dsheets/codoc/README.md

 ## Quick Start

-You first need to set-up an Opam switch with the right environment.
+You first need to set-up an opam switch with the right environment.
 We are working on making our tools and patches properly integrated upstream, so in the future these steps won't be necessary.